-The collaboration between Andersson and archtiect Erkki Pitkäranta reached a new level with the work in Kouvola congregation hall.
-Pitkäranta was commissioned to plan a restauration of the existing congregation building of the Lutheran church in Kouvola.
-A part of the commission was to design a new congregation hall as an extension to the existing building.
-The new hall is made extensively from wood and shows that wood is a fabulous material for making organic shapes.
-The walls of the hall are sligtly curved and gives the hall an extraordinary feel.
-During the planning stage, Pitkäranta asked me to design a total work of ar t on Christian themes given by Pitkäranta and integrate the ar twork in the building structure.
+Architect Erkki Pitkäranta was commissioned to plan the restoration of the existing congregation hall of the Lutheran church in Kouvola.
+Par t of the commission was to design a new congregation hall as an extension to the existing building.
+The new hall is entirely made of wood and shows that wood is a perfect material for creating organic shapes.
+The walls of the hall are slightly curved and give the hall an extraordinary feel.
+During the planning stage, Pitkäranta asked me to design a total work of ar t on Christian themes given by Pitkäranta and integrate the ar twork in the building’s structures.

-On the floor of the mainpath leading through the hall.
-It features coloured ceramic footsteps inser ted in the sand-coloured ceramic tiles and symbolises the people of Israel’s walk through the desert of the Israeli people.
-The footsteps lead to an elevated platform in the shape of a half circle.
-On the platform in a lit box under a transparent glass are the sandals of Moses made of dried wheat by artist Pertti Toikkanen, who is known for his works made of edible materials.
+I designed a dance on the floor of the aisle leading through the hall.
+It features coloured ceramic footsteps inser ted in the sand-coloured ceramic tiles and symbolises the people of Israel’s walk through the deser t.
+The footsteps lead to an elevated platform in the shape of a semi-circle.
+There is a lit box under a transparent glass on the platform: It holds Moses’s sandals, made of dried wheat, by invited ar tist Per tti Toikkanen, who is known for ar t made of edible materials.

 A tree, shaped as two hands, rises from the floor on the wall behind the platform.
-The branches are shaped like people sitting in the tree as well as a blue figure of Christ in the center made as a glass art work by Jari Hangassalo after a design by Andersson.
-Behind the Christ figure is a window, which allows daylight to light up the art work.
+The branches are shaped like people sitting in the tree.
+There is also the blue figure of Christ in the centre.
+This piece, based on my drawing, was made by glass ar tist Jari Hangassalo.
+Behind the Christ figure there is a window that allows daylight in to light up the glass work.

-To the left of the tree is a relief representing the burning bush, where the fire is a glass work made by Hangassalo after Andersson’s design.
-The glass work is lit by fiberoptics inside the relief.
-The twelve tree sticks attached to the bush refer to the twelve apostoles.
-On the right of the central tree is a relief, also executed as a glasswork, which shows the holy spirit as a candle flame divided in three.
+On the lef t side of the tree there is a relief that depicts the burning bush.
+The flame was also made by Hangassalo, based on my sketches.
+It is lit by fibre optics inside the relief.
+The twelve tree sticks attached to the bush refer to the twelve apostles.
+On the right side of the tree there is a glasswork relief, which shows the Holy Spirit as a candle flame divided in three.

-A total work of art in Kouvola congregation hall, 2004.
+A total work of ar t in Kouvola congregation hall, 2004.
 Invited ar tist: Per tti Toikkanen.